aufarah/galib/README.md

         def __init__(self,initialPop,numGeneration,numChild,numErase,bigBest,classModel):
             super().__init__(initialPop,numGeneration,numChild,numErase,bigBest,classModel)
     ```
     3. Then, define 2 required methods: `crossover` and `findfit`.
-Here for crossover, i choose *randomly-weighted average* combination from 2 individuals to make a new individual (or more), and for fitness-scoring, just a simple cost function with OR operation truth table reference. **notes**: output from `findfit` should be a numpy 1D array, which each element correspond to individual with the same index.
+Here for crossover, i choose *randomly-weighted average* combination from 2 individuals to make a new individual (or more), and for fitness-scoring, just a simple cost function with OR operation truth table reference.
+Adding mutation for new individuals is also available to be implemented in `crossover`.
+    <br>**notes**: output from `findfit` should be a numpy 1D array, which each element correspond to individual with the same index.

     ```python
     def crossover(self,population):